FTSE 100 drops as commodity stocks weigh, inflation doubles

 "Surging demand and supply bottlenecks were always going to lead to a jump in prices.
 The big question is how persistent these forces prove to be and judging by economists' forecasts, the jury is still out."

-John Laing Group jumped 11.1% after private-equity firm KKR agreed to buy the British infrastructure investor in a deal valued at about 2 billion pounds ($2.84 billion).
+John Laing Group (JLG.L) jumped 11.1% after private-equity firm KKR (KKR.N) agreed to buy the British infrastructure investor in a deal valued at about 2 billion pounds ($2.84 billion). read more

 Our Standards: The Thomson Reuters Trust Principles.